MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 6. Your items organized by recent, favorites, and items shared with you by your colleagues.

 > [!IMPORTANT]
 > Only the content that you can access appears on your Home.
-For example, if you don't have permissions to a report, that report doesn't appear on Home.
-There are situations where you might try to open an item and receive a prompt to [start a trial or to upgrade your license](fabric-trial.md).
+For example, if you don't have permissions to a report, that report doesn't appear on Home. <!--There are situations where you might try to open an item and receive a prompt to [start a trial or to upgrade your license](fabric-trial.md). -->

 ## Locate items from Home